jeanshanchik/KVKRepo/Git Collaboration Files/MergeConflicts.md

 Let's say you want to add a feature to the original repository, or fix a bug.
 You can create a branch to work on your feature/bug without ever disturbing the master branch.
 Because it is so simple to create one, it is probably a good idea to do it if you are working on a large project.

+**Branch definition**: A branch is used to isolate your work without affecting the master branch of the project.
+Every repository has a default master branch, and others can be created.
+You then merge your branch into the master by using a pull request.

 If you want to create a branch while in the command line, follow these steps:

 ### Steps